artainmo/DevOps/cloud/README.md

 &nbsp;&nbsp;&nbsp;** Launch builds and delivers pilot initiatives in production and demonstrates incremental business value.<br>
 &nbsp;&nbsp;&nbsp;** Scale expands the pilot initiatives.

+Right sizing is the process of matching instance types and sizes to your workload performance and capacity requirements at the lowest possible cost.
+Because scaling is easy in the cloud it is best to always start small.<br>
+After instances are deployed it is possible to continuously look at opportunities to eliminate or downsize them by evaluating usage metrics which would lower costs.

+AWS Ecosystem

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>